Go to my profile

 If housing isn't provided, your employer will often be able to assist you in finding accommodation nearby.
 In your online account, you’ll also find a list of sites where you can search for accommodation.
 In US cities like New York, short-term accommodation can be expensive and hard to come by, so we advise researching accommodation costs before you apply for those jobs.

-Yes.
+• Yes.
 Medical insurance is included that covers against accident and illness while you are in the USA, but does not cover for routine care.
 You must also purchase comprehensive travel insurance to cover you against other aspects of your trip – including cancellation, curtailment, legal cover, luggage, personal items, repatriation and more.
+We're busy working on an insurance partner for all our global JEN-setters.
+If you're a UK passport holder, why not get a quote from our friends at Go Walkabout

 Did someone say 'gap decade'?